Expanding Access to Healthcare in OhioNov 30, 2015

 To help narrow the growing gap between supply and demand for healthcare, Ohio should look for ways to deregulate the private sector and expand the capacity of charitable healthcare organizations and providers to care for Ohio’s neediest communities.
 State policymakers should relax limits on out-of-state medical volunteers, remove red tape restrictions on certified nurse practitioners, and create incentives for more medical professionals to volunteer their time in underserved areas of the state.

-Download the report: Expanding Access to Healthcare in Ohio
+Click here to download the full report: Expanding Access to Healthcare in Ohio

 1. U.S. Department of Health and Human Services, “Designated HSPA Sta s cs,” Health Resources and Service Administra on, accessed September 17, 2015, http://datawarehouse.hrsa.gov/tools/hdwreports/reports.aspx.